These chewy fresh mint chocolate chip cookies are flavored with fresh mint leaves blended directly into the dough.

 - Make these cookies without the mint.
 Melt the butter and then proceed with the rest of the recipe.

 - Add peppermint extract or peppermint essential oil to the dough.
 Start with 1 teaspoon of extract, or 15 drops of essential oil.
-If using the essential oil, make sure it has been approved for consumption.
+If using essential oil, make sure it has been approved for consumption.

 Make-Ahead: You can mix up the cookie dough and chill it in the refrigerator for up to 3 days.
+Chilling cookie dough keeps it from spreading too much as it bakes by hydrating the flour and solidifying the butter.

 Storing: Baked cookies can be stored in an airtight container at room temperature for up to 4 days.

 Freezing Cookie Dough: Unbaked cookie dough balls can be frozen for up to 3 months.
+I always have a batch of Nutella Brownie Cookies dough in my freezer for when a cookie craving strikes.

-After rolling the dough into balls place them on a parchment-lined baking sheet and freeze until solid.
+Place them on a parchment-lined baking sheet and freeze until solid.
 Once frozen, remove from the baking sheet and place in a zip-top bag.
 Label with the date and contents.

 When you are ready to bake cookies, remove the cookie balls from the freezer, let them sit at room temperature while the oven preheats, and then bake.
 You may need to add a minute or two to the baking time.